 The Auditors of Discworld reason that any sentient personality exists for a finite period, which is negligible in comparison to the infinity of Time.
 Therefore, they instantly cease to exist if they make the fatal mistake of identifying themselves as "I".
 The book Lampshades the Insane Troll Logic of this, but the erring Auditors themselves vanish too quickly to ever catch on.

 Some of the less sophisticated members of the Watch (i.e. Colon and Nobby) have this approach to confessions.
 If someone confesses to a crime then you believe them, even if it is impossible for them to have committed said crime.
 The people you don't believe are the ones who won't confess.
 Only guilty people are trustworthy.

-Catch Twenty Two and its sequel Closing Time.
+Catch-22 and its sequel Closing Time.
 Never let Milo Minderbinder talk.
 Or ex-PFC Wintergreen.
 Milo was able to make a profit by selling black market foodstuffs to himself.
 And rightfully bragged about it.
-The whole of Catch 22 is based on the idea that the military is run on insane troll logic, as is the US system of capitalism.
-Look at the explanation of where Minderbender convinces High Command that the Luftwaffe subcontracting bombing the Americans to the USAAF is perfectly reasonable.
+The whole of Catch-22 is based on the idea that the military is run on insane troll logic, as is the US system of capitalism.
+Look at where Minderbender convinces High Command that the Luftwaffe subcontracting bombing the Americans to the USAAF is perfectly reasonable.

 The eponymous guide proves that there is no life in the universe by first informing us that the universe is of infinite size, and that there is a finite number of inhabited worlds in the universe.
 Since any finite number divided by infinity is so small "as makes no odds", then clearly any life in the galaxy must be the product of a deranged mind.
 And that anybody you encounter is therefore just a figment of your imagination.